Skip to content

 Audit tools sometimes report warnings such as “Serve static assets with an efficient cache policy” or “Uses an inefficient cache policy on static assets.”
 Consent Pro may be flagged when a site has many warnings.

-- Consent Pro is one script.
+• Consent Pro is one or two small files, depending on your async setting.
 It does not explain a large list of uncached JS/CSS files — check the URLs; most come from Webflow, fonts, analytics, or other third parties.